girlscript/winter-of-contributing/C_CPP/Fundamentals/Introduction to C/Introduction_To_C_Programming.md

 Structure, Union, and Enumeration.

-Usually, programming languages specify the range values for given data-type and storage size(in bits) which they a acquire in a given architecture.
+Usually, programming languages specify the range values for given data-type and storage size(in bits) which they acquire in a given architecture.
 The storage sizes might differ in different programming languages and architecture.

 #### Declaration:
 				int	age ; // 12